Marking your expiry date

 Death, or expiry date, is at the heart of spirituality.
 Death makes us question the meaning of life, and hence makes us seekers.
 We turn to holy books and holy men, to gods and prophets, we value ambition and achievement and success.
 Death makes us anxious.
 Take away death, usher in immortality, and why would there be stress, for a world without death would be a world without change, without time, without memory or its loss.

-READ ALSO Swastika in the Stars
+READ ALSO Narada, the cursed

 It is obsession with death and therefore questions of immortality that shape the religions of the world.
 In Abrahamic religions, the solution offered is not to think, just follow the rules, and trust God, who is permanent.
 In Karmic religions, the monks speak of transcending death through introspection and meditation, or surviving through children and family name.
 The ancient Greeks and Romans genuinely believed that achievement ensures immortality.
 Bards sing your legacy forever.
 And this Greco-roman ‘pagan’ thought is at the heart of the American dream — the desire to be a hero who does the impossible despite odds and opposition.
 It’s the classic rags-to-riches story in Hollywood.